Blendify/blender-manual/trunk/blender_docs/manual/game_engine/performance/system.rst

    This can help to speed up viewport rendering during the game if you have enough GPU memory to allocate geometry and textures.
 Restrict Animation Updates
-   When checked, this will force Blender game engine to discard frames (even at the middle of redrawing, sometimes causing *tearing* artifacts) if the rate of frame rendered by the GPU is greater than the specified at the :doc:`Display </game_engine/performance/display>` Tab.
+   When checked, this will force the Game Engine to discard frames (even at the middle of redrawing, sometimes causing *tearing* artifacts) if the rate of frame rendered by the GPU is greater than the specified at the :doc:`Display </game_engine/performance/display>` Tab.
 Exit Key
-   Clicking at this button will ask the user to type a key to specify a key to stop the game engine from running.
+   Clicking at this button will ask the user to type a key to specify a key to stop the Game Engine from running.